ArthurSonzogni/chromiumos-platform2/login_manager/docs/chrome_hang_detection.md

 received for the previous call at this point, `session_manager` sends a `SIGABRT` signal to Chrome's browser process.

+On all channels except stable, D-Bus message timeout is set to 6s, with 9 retries allowed for a total of 10 messages being sent before the browser reset.

 Chrome exports the `org.chromium.LivenessService` D-Bus service and replies immediately to `CheckLiveness` method calls.